 MBL Alumni ROCS

-MBL Alumni ROCS (Regional Outreach and Communication in STEM) is a competitive program that provides funding for alumni of the MBL’s Advanced Research Training courses (ARTCs) to create and deploy an outreach project.
+MBL Alumni ROCS (Regional Outreach and Communication in STEM) is a new program that provides funding for alumni of the Advanced Research Training courses (ARTCs) to create and deploy an “outreach” project.
 The project is meant to be conducted after completion of the course once the student returns to their home institution.
-Alumni ROCS seeks to extend the MBL experience beyond Woods Hole and into the community nationwide by sharing MBL experiences while increasing the science literacy of and connecting with student’s local communities.
-Specific projects ideas will be solicited as part of the competition and described in the application process.
+Alumni ROCS hopes to extend the MBL experience beyond Woods Hole and into the community nationwide by sharing MBL experiences while increasing the science literacy of and connecting with student’s local communities.

 - Create a public display of your science undertaken at the MBL joining science and art to communicate with and engage the public (e.g., in a local coffee shop or building lobby)

-- Develop hands-on classroom exercisesfor public middle school students to extend the MBL’s “learn by doing” philosophy
+- Develop hands-on classroom exercises for public middle school students

 - Develop a career panel for public high school students exploring educational paths towards a career in STEM